IV Sedation Dentistry

 IV sedation is a highly effective, highly controllable form of sedation used in dentistry treatments.
-Dr. Clark Damon at Texas Denture Clinic is able to administer IV sedation personally at our Fort Worth offices, a unique offering that saves our patients time and money.
-This medication is excellent for sufferers of dental phobia or fear, or those patients undergoing a complicated or lengthy surgical treatment.
+Dr. Clark Damon at Texas Implant and Dental Center can administer IV sedation personally at our Dallas and Fort Worth offices.
+This unique offering saves our patients time and money.
+This medication is excellent for sufferers of dental phobia or fear or those patients undergoing a complicated or lengthy surgical treatment.

 How Does IV Sedation Affect Patients?

 Patients usually remember little or nothing about the procedures performed during their sedated state.
 Most patients feel as though they were asleep.
-This is partly because most people become deeply relaxed in response to IV sedation, but it’s also because loss of memory is a side effect during sedation (these effects do not continue after the IV ceases to be administered).
-Although patients may feel that they were unconscious during treatment, they are in fact still be able to respond to requests from our staff during the procedure.
+This is partly because most people become deeply relaxed in response to IV sedation, but it’s also because memory loss is a side effect during sedation (these effects do not continue after the IV ceases to be administered).
+Although patients may feel that they were unconscious during treatment, they are still able to respond to requests from our staff during the procedure.

 How Do You Administer IV Sedation?

 IV sedation is administered directly into the bloodstream via a narrow plastic tube.
-The tube is inserted in an easily accessible vein close to the skin on the back of the hand, or in the bend of your arm.
+The tube is inserted in an easily accessible vein close to the skin on the back of the hand or in the bend of your arm.
 During the procedure, the tube will stay in place as the drug is administered according to your individual needs.
-The process of placing the IV is painless and worry-free under the care of our practiced team, although we can also apply a topical cream to number the insertion area should a patient desire it.
+The process of placing the IV is easy under the care of our practiced team.

-Because IV sedation does not numb the site at which Dr. Damon is working in a patient’s mouth, he or she will usually also be given a local anesthesia or injection.
-This is usually done after the patient receives IV sedation and is already fully relaxed.
+Because IV sedation does not numb the site at which Dr. Damon is working in a patient’s mouth, they will usually also be given a local anesthesia or injection.
+This is done after the patient receives IV sedation and is already fully sedated.

 During Your Procedure

-During your dental procedure, our team will track your oxygen levels and pulse using a pulse oximeter that clips onto your finger.
-Once a procedure is complete, Dr. Damon administers a reversal medication that slowly, safely brings a patient out of their sedated state.
 A patient may feel groggy and will likely seem a little disoriented for a few minutes.
-While the patient recovers, he or his or her blood pressure levels will be monitored at five-minute intervals to ensure safety.
-Patients should plan on having a ride home from their outpatient procedures, as operating a vehicle is not recommended for several hours.
+While the patient recovers, their blood pressure levels will be monitored at five-minute intervals to ensure safety.
+Patients should plan on having a ride home from their outpatient procedures, as operating a vehicle is not recommended for 24 hours.